 Some local authority social care departments make a flat rate charge for a service, for example, a meal delivery service.
 Others may want to know how much income and savings you have and then charge according to a sliding scale.

-Your local authority social services departments should follow the guidance about charging for non-residential care services produced by the Convention of Scottish Local Authorities, COSLA.
+Your local authority social services departments should follow the guidance about charging for non-residential care services produced by the Convention of Scottish Local Authorities (COSLA).
 You can ask your local authority or COSLA for a copy of this guidance.
-The COSLA website is www.cosla.gov.uk.

 Ask for a review of charges

-Your local authority decides how much money can be spent on your support and this is paid directly to you.
+- you take a direct payment - the council decides how much money can be spent on your support and this is paid directly to you.
 You and your family or carer then arrange your own care and support.
-See Direct payments.
+More about Direct payments

-Your local authority decides how much money can be spent on your support.
-You chose a care organisation to provide your support and your local authority arranges it for you.
+- you decide and your local authority arranges support - the council decides how much money can be spent on your support.
+You chose a care organisation to provide your support and your local authority arranges it for you

-This option lets you decide on some aspects of your support and leave other decisions to your local authority.
+- you use a mixture of ways to arrange your care and support - this option lets you decide on some aspects of your support and leave other decisions to your local authority

 If you decide that you want to pay for the care yourself, you will get a direct payment from the local authority.
 The amount of direct payment you get should cover the cost of buying services to meet your needs.
 This includes any extra costs you have to pay in order to get the service.
 For example, if you employ your own carer, you will have to pay costs such as recruitment costs, holiday and sick pay and insurance.